AviatrixSystems/Docs/HowTos/ipmotion.rst

   - The maximum number of on-prem VMs that can be migrated per subnet is 202.

   - The Aviatrix IPmotion solution is deployed on a per subnet basis, the maximum throughput per gateway is 1Gbps for IPSec performance.
-  - IPmotion over Direct Connect is not supported.
+  - During the stage of disk copying, the function of disk copying can be done over Direct Connect.
+After  the migrated VM boots and starts to communicate with on-prem, packets can only travel over Internet.
   - Although the migrated instances do not require public IP address, the migrated subnet must be a public subnet during migration.
+If a migrated instance requires Internet access, it should assigned a public IP address.

 .. |image0| image:: ipmotion_media/ipmotion.png